PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Single edit functionality
 It was considered to implement the edit feature in a way that individual geofences could be set to edit mode, instead of having a global edit mode that can be toggled for all geofences at once.\
 This would likely have performance benefits, since it was observed in manual testing that response times of the interface increased together with the number and complexity of loaded geofences, particularly when edit mode was enabled.
-[TODO: Verweis auf entsprechendes Kapitel in Performance optimization]

 This functionality would be achieved by storing an _editable_ flag for that geofence, and then only rendering geofences that have this flag inside the _FeatureGroup_.